HLCaptain/proto-shape/README.md

 ## Usage

+Added shapes:

+- `ProtoRamp`: ramp/staircase with adjustable height, width and length.
+Can adjust step count and various other parameters.
+Supports custom gizmos.

 ### Create a ProtoRamp

 When adding a new child node, search for `ProtoRamp` and add it to the scene.